-From these four products, a new user can start using HubSpot CRM for free, without having to commit to a free trial.
+From these four products, new users and potential customers can start using HubSpot CRM for free, without having to commit to a free trial.
 At the same time, the user can select one of the other three options and get limited use of each for free.
-The question we need to ask ourselves is: How easily can someone get value out of each product?
+The question we need to ask ourselves is: How easily can their target audience get value out of each product?

-As you can imagine, with all these products and new features added often, HubSpot is a complete platform for mid-sized businesses.
-The truth is that it takes time for someone to excel at all of HubSpot’s products truly.
+As you can imagine, with all these products and new features in the roadmap, HubSpot is a complete platform for mid-sized businesses.
+The truth is that it takes time for someone to excel at all of HubSpot’s products, truly.

 Having said that, you can’t expect a user to learn everything there is about HubSpot on her own.
 This is why users are encouraged to ask for help for some—or all—of HubSpot’s products.
 Simply put, a self-service approach can’t work here.

 Does that mean that HubSpot’s products are not valuable for the users or that HubSpot is not using the product as its primary growth lever for existing and new markets?
 Not at all.
 With over 64,800 customers in more than 100 countries, HubSpot is a perfect example of a product with a steep learning curve that adds tremendous value to its users and has a clear value proposition with a competitive advantage.

-Chapter 2: Product-led Growth for Products With High Time to Value
+Chapter 2: Product-led Go-to-Market for Products With High Time-to-Value

 Time to value (TTV) is the amount of time required until a user reaches the Aha! moment.
 Of course, the TTV for each product is different, since the needs of the users using the product and capabilities of each product are different.
 Even though all SaaS companies want their users to reach the Aha! moment as quickly as possible, this is not always possible.

 There are some SaaS companies that have adopted an aha-first approach.
 This means that the company’s action plan and sales process are reversed and the user experiences the Aha! moment very quickly and in some cases without having to sign up for a free trial or freemium account.
 A good example here is the Backlink Checker by Ahrefs.

 If you want to get a full list of the websites that link back to your website, you’ll need to sign up for a 7-day trial for $7.
 This makes sense—you can’t get all of a product’s functionalities and capabilities for free.
-Of course, this approach can’t be adopted by every SaaS business, each has its own business model and go-to-market strategy to maximize the ROI of their marketing efforts.
+Of course, this lead generation approach can’t be adopted by every SaaS business, each has its own business model and go-to-market strategy to maximize the ROI of their marketing efforts.

 The TTV, in this case, is extremely short: The user inserts the website URL and gets back a list of websites linking back to her/his website.
 In most cases though, having such a short TTV is a very difficult thing to achieve, even during a free trial or for a freemium account.
 Thus, we understand that product-led growth couldn’t work in all these cases.